mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 So I think yesterday I mentioned that naturally only humans try to know the bottom of reflection, discriminating consciousness, constantly.

 The basis of discriminating consciousness is exactly the same as eternity, the vastness of existence.
 So it’s pretty difficult to say.
 According to *The Awakening of Faith*, *tathāgatagarbha*, that is the truth itself.
-Simultaneously when the *tathāgatagarbha* moves by causes and conditions, then *tathāgatagarbha* turns into *ālāyavijñāna*.
-So *ālāyavijñāna* implies the human samsaric world, but the bottom of the *ālāyavijñāna* is exactly *tathāgatagarbha*, so-called truth.
+Simultaneously when the *tathāgatagarbha* moves by causes and conditions, then *tathāgatagarbha* turns into *ālayavijñāna*.
+So *ālayavijñāna* implies the human samsaric world, but the bottom of the *ālayavijñāna* is exactly *tathāgatagarbha*, so-called truth.
 So it’s *very* close, very close.

 But yesterday I said, let’s put a partition, a *very* thin partition between, in order to explain.
 Because even for a moment, the samsaric world appears from this, the *tathāgatagarbha*, so-called *truth* – even though we don’t know, there must be something which turns truth into the samsaric world.